Cloufish/blog/_posts/2020-05-27-why-you-should-start-your-own-blog-en.md

   You will also improve your **writing skills**.
   > I think I'm not great at it, but I will get into practice :)

 ### Don't think you are not a knowledgeable person.
-This is absurd!
+That is absurd!
 Because the truth is, there will always be someone who knows less than you.
 Someone who has 3 *weeks* of experience on a broader topic while you have 3* months* of experience behind you. *

 ### Creating a blog is not that difficult, and It does not risk being hacked